rhit-Yoob/Home-Lab/Setup/01-Debian-Setup.md

 # Debian Installation Guide

 ## Overview
-Step by step guide for installing Debian 13 Bookworm on a laptop as a headless home lab server.
+Step by step guide for installing Debian 13 on a laptop as a headless home lab server.

 ---